hpi-dhc/comprehension-measurement/README.md

 This package enables you to personalize questions based on the context of your application.
 Just pass a `questionContext` to the package, with key value pairs you are referencing in the database with `is_contextual` set to true and the `context` set to the key.

+## Testing

+The total line coverage is 65.1%.

+The `ComprehensionMeasurementModel` and `ComprehensionMeasurementWidget` and the other widgets located in the `types` folder are fully tested.
+However the `ComprehensionHelper` and `AutoComprehensiblePage` are not tested.
+Moreover, we do not test the Hive box  `SurveyData` and we do not cover generated files, because all are external dependencies.

 ## Contributions

 Contributions, issues and feature requests are welcome.
 Read our [Contribution Guide](CONTRIBUTING.md) to get started.